qwd/dev-site/content/en/docs/resource/glossary.md

 The Wind Scale is based on the wind speed, please refer to [Wind Speed ​​and Wind Speed ​​Comparison](/en/docs/resource/wind-info/), and QWeather uses KM/H as the unit.

-When the Wind Scale is 0, the wind direction angle is -1, and the wind direction is <strong>no continuous wind direction</strong>.
+When the Wind Scale is 0, the wind direction angle is -1, and the wind direction is **no continuous wind direction**.